About Us

 Mellissa Brooks

-Vice President I'm Mellissa Brooks, or for those close to me, Mel.
-I have called Belleville home for the last 19 years along with my husband of 20 years and our two amazing daughters.
-I am the owner of Bronzed Goddess, a company I started eight years ago offering Airbrush Tanning and Airbrush Makeup services.
+Hello Friends!
+Meet Mellissa Brooks—known to those close to her as Mel.
+She has called Belleville home since 2001, where she lives with her husband and their two amazing daughters.
+Mellissa is the owner of Bronzed Goddess, a company she founded in 2012 that offers Airbrush Tanning and Airbrush Makeup services.

 Pronouns: She/Her/Hers